With a little bit of help and a lot of determination, a mother of seven shows what it means to reinvent yourself

 Fatima was like many others in her village.
 The widow and mother of seven spent her days working tirelessly as a subsistence farmer doing monoculture cropping in the Oromia region of Ethiopia.
 But the recent and severe drought had made it impossible for her to feed her family.
-As one of the most vulnerable households in the community, Fatima became eligible to participate in a government assistance program and, along with the help of Catholic Relief Services (CRS), set herself on a life-changing path.
+With one of the most vulnerable households in the community, Fatima became eligible to participate in a government assistance program and, along with the help of Catholic Relief Services (CRS), she set herself on a life-changing path.

 Art Kirby — head of programs for CRS in Ethiopia — calls what Fatima has done since then extremely impressive.
 When he met her a couple of months ago he was amazed by what he saw.